KarelGeyer/Strategy_Game/README.md

 - [UK Terraced Houses FREE - Building assets](https://assetstore.unity.com/packages/3d/environments/urban/uk-terraced-houses-pack-free-63481)
 - [Urban_building](https://assetstore.unity.com/packages/3d/props/exterior/urban-building-130318)
 - [Winter Zone Mini 1.0 - Snow FX, Textures, Meshes, Audio](https://assetstore.unity.com/packages/3d/environments/landscapes/winter-zone-mini-107583)

+## Known issues/bugs

+1. Construction button triggers twice:
+   When Construction button for any build is being pressed, it creates two instances of ConstructionSpawn resuting in the need to Destroy its clone as well.
+   This object destruction happens in the Construct Method of ConstructionSpawn class -> `/Assets/Game/Scripts/App/Interactables/Buildings/ConstructionSpawn.cs`, line 24 and 70.
+   It does not apear to affect the gameplay in any way as everything is being properly destroyed, but already the fact that two instances of something is being created while it should only be one is playing on my nerves honestly.